goauthentik/authentik/website/docs/user-group/user/user_basic_operations.md

 > If you want to automate these steps, you can do that either by [invitations](./invitation.md), [user write stage](../../flow/stages/user_write.md) or [using the API](/developer-docs/api/browser).

-If you are looking for a way to automate those steps, you can do that either by [invitations](./invitation.md), [user write stage](../../flow/stages/user_write.md) or by [looking at the API](../../../developer-docs/api/browser).

 -   In the Admin interface of your authentik instance, select **Directory > Users** in the left menu.

 -   Select the user folder where you want to create a user.